gudi99/100DaysOfMLCode/README.md

 I could not go completely in learning steering behaviors (it may make my path off the track) but tried to learn how the code work so that I could able to implement it.

 Today spent checking the code, understanding it well.

+## Day 23: 7 Sep, 2018
+Completed all the series of the project.
+I am skipping implementation it beacause I am having Supervised and Unsupervised learning going on in my engineering class but I am going with Genetic Algorithms here So I could not fulfill the both.

+This is the bad approach I have done.
+I shouldn't have had started this series but still I got good understanding of Genetic Algorithms.
+Now, I am moving towards the new Session of Coding Train's Intelligence and Learning and need to complete Udacity's course I stopped it at Decision tree.
+I need to revert back to them.